StellaNdegwa/DATA-SCIENCE-PHASE-1-PROJECT/README.md

 Further Analysis
 There is need for more research to be done to understand why the revenue has been declining in the past year.

-There is need to do more research on why the studio with high revenue yield does not have the most productions could it be an issue of the quality of movie produced.